Program Overview

 - Students may not accrue more than 9 credits of “incomplete” coursework at any given time.
 Students exceeding this limit must immediately contact their faculty adviser and their MPH Academic Coordinator in writing (email communication is sufficient) to discuss their academic situation.
 Students may not be permitted to register for subsequent terms until the incompletes have been resolved.

-- Students who are inactive (not enrolled in courses) for two terms or more without notifying their MPH Academic Coordinator of their academic plans will be withdrawn from the program.
+- Students who are inactive (not enrolled in courses) for two terms or more without notifying their MPH Academic Coordinator of their academic plans may be withdrawn from the program.
 Students who do notify in writing (email communication is sufficient) their MPH Academic Coordinator and faculty adviser of their circumstances may suspend enrollment, assuming that they otherwise have met academic standards.

-Academic and Research Ethics at JHSPH
+Academic and Research Ethics at BSPH

 Maintaining the highest level of academic and research integrity is an important responsibility of our faculty and students.
 To help achieve this goal, all students are required to complete the PH.550.860 Academic & Research Ethics at JHSPH course.
-The course examines academic and research ethics at JHSPH through a series of online interactive modules:
+The course examines academic and research ethics at BSPH through a series of online interactive modules:

 - Focuses on information about the academic ethics code and responsible conduct of research at the School.